ramdeoshubham/dotfiles/README.md

 2. zed editor
 3. vim / nvim editor

+- And also a list of some packages I frequently use, see packages.txt.

 ![](preview.png)

 I will be adding more soon.
 I started this repo just for a few friends of mine who keep asking me for same config files.